 This Peach Cobbler Bread Pudding is epic y’all!
 A sweet fresh peach syrup is combined with hearty brioche, glorious pie spices, creamy butter, and custard ingredients — baked to puffed perfection then drizzled with an insanely addictive bourbon cream sauce!
-I’ve combined the beauty of my Southern peach cobbler with the comfort of a bread pudding to make the best peach bread pudding summer dessert you will find!

 If you love summer like I do, then you know that this season brings with it a delicious amount of fresh produce.
 So many tasty items are available at all of our local farmer’s markets and grocery stores now.
 But as you know, I’m the girl with an intense sweet tooth, so I look forward to all the gorgeous summer fruits.